emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * Update info on use cases for short tags
 * Updated info on ETSI and 3GPP standardization of GCM-SST
 * Added Rijndael-256-256
+* Added that replay is required and that random nonces, multicast, and broadcast are forbidden based on attack from Yehuda Lindell
 * Security considerations for active attacks on privacy as suggested by Thomas Bellebaum
-* Added that replay is required and that random nonces, multicast, and broadcast are forbidden based on attack from Yehuda Lindell
-* Corrected text on H and Q being zero.
+* Improved text on H and Q being zero.
 * Editorial changes.

 Changes from -02 to -03: